CCSB approves establishment of Inspire Early Learning Academy - NewsBreak

 (Age 74, of Hopkinsville) Funeral service will be Thursday December 22nd at 12noon at Freeman Chapel CME Church.
 Burial will follow in Cave Spring Cemetery.
 Visitation will be Thursday from 10am till the service hour at the church.
 Adams & Sons Mortuary is in charge of arrangements.

-(Age 75, of Hopkinsville) Funeral service will be Thursday December 22nd at 2pm at First Christian Church.
-Burial will follow in Riverside Cemetery.
-Visitation will be Thursday from 11am until the service hour at First Christian Church.
-Maddux Fuqua Hinton Funeral Home is in charge of arrangements.
+(Age 48, of Yuma, AZ formerly of Hopkinsville) Funeral service will be Thursday December 22nd at 1pm at Lamb Funeral Home.
+Burial will follow in Kentucky Veterans Cemetery West.
+Visitation will be Thursday from 11am till the service hour at Lamb Funeral Home.

 Music City Hit-Makers at the Alhambra